vitorstabile/docker-basics/README.md

 Create a ```Dockerfile``` in the project an copy this instructions to it

 ```
+# Use an official image with OpenJDK 21 to build the application
 FROM openjdk:21

+# Copy the created jar file after mvn clean install to the container
 COPY target/*.jar app.jar

+# Expose the port the application runs on
 EXPOSE 5000

+# Run the Spring Boot application
 ENTRYPOINT ["java","-jar","/app.jar"]
 ```